Today I tackle my failings for you.

 A sweet first love YA about a boy whose best friend cuts him off unexpectedly for years, and when they meet again that friend is now a girl.
 They fall in love.
 It’s adorable and complex and gentle but also quintessentially YA in that it is the adults who often make mistakes, and the kids must learn to see their parents as fallible.
 No major triggers and yet it deals deftly with some very complex issues.

-- Not Your Sidekick and other books in CB Lee’s series (YA queer superheroes), own voices author
+- Not Your Sidekick and other books in CB Lee’s series (YA queer superheroes), own voices author.
+Not Your Backup features and ace/aero character!

 - When the Moon Was Ours by Anna-Marie McLemore (YA)